-From previous investigations we have identified the following site is a good indicator of groundwater levels within the catchment.
+From previous investigations we have identified the following sites are good indicators of groundwater levels within the catchment.

 - River Enborne, Brimpton. - Kingsclere Brook, Kingsclere.

 These sites are illustrated in the figure below, alongside the closest groundwater reference station and closest gauging station from the Water Situation Report.